 Many students worry that colleges won't see an activity (whether it's an extracurricular or a job) that they do at home as highly as a traditional activity.
 While it's true colleges value qualities like teamwork and winning competitions, both of which are easier to achieve when you're in close contact with other people, there are plenty of ways to make remote activities impressive to colleges.
 We give three tips on how to do this at the end of this guide, but know that, as long as you show a combination of dedication, skill, and leadership in an activity, it'll be legitimate to colleges, whether you did it remotely or not.

-It's also important to note that colleges are well aware that, due to COVID-19, students aren't able to participate in extracurriculars for the next several months they way they might like to.
-Colleges won't hold this against you when reviewing your applications.
+Remote extracurriculars have become even more common and accepted since the COVID-19 lockdowns, when students weren't able to participate in at-school extracurriculars at all.
+Colleges won't hold pandemic- or health-related restrictions against you when reviewing your applications.
 If anything, turning to new remote activities shows your ingenuity and flexibility, which are both traits colleges like to see in applicants.

 Extracurriculars You Can Do at Home

 There are two main options for remote extracurriculars.
-First, you can take an in-person extracurricular and adapt it to one you can do (at least partially) at home.
-Second, you can also pursue an extracurricular that, even in normal times, is typically entirely or almost entirely remote.
+First, you can take an in-person extracurricular and adapt it to one you can do (at least partially) remotely.
+Second, you can also pursue an extracurricular that is typically entirely or almost entirely virtual.
 We discuss both paths in this section.

 How to Turn a Traditional Extracurricular Into a Remote One

-Even though you might no longer be going to school and are largely confined to your house, that doesn't mean all your current extracurriculars have to stop.
-There are three main ways to adapt a current extracurricular into one that you can continue at home.
+There are three main ways to adapt a current extracurricular into one that you can continue to pursue virtually.

 #1: Make It Virtual